 Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

-Hodgkin disease is classified into two main types:
+HD is classified into two main types:

 Preventing Infection after Cancer Treatment

-Hodgkin disease usually starts in B cell lymphocytes located in lymph nodes in the neck area, although any lymph node may be the site of initial disease.
+HD often starts in B cell lymphocytes located in lymph nodes in the neck area, although any lymph node may be the site of initial disease.

-There are two main types of Hodgkin disease:
+There are two main types of HD:

 Lymphomas are tumors of the lymphatic system.
 This system is a network of organs, ducts, and nodes.
 The lymphatic system transports a watery clear fluid called lymph throughout the body.
 The lymphatic system contains lymphocytes, which are important cells involved in defending the body against infections.

 Lymphocytes are a type of white blood cell.
 They are an essential part of the immune system:

 - Lymphocytes develop either in the bone marrow (called B cells or bone marrow-derived cells) or in the thymus gland (called T cells or thymus gland-derived cells).

 - Both lymphocytic leukemia and lymphomas (HD and non-Hodgkin lymphomas) are cancers of lymphocytes.
 The difference is that leukemia starts in the bone marrow while lymphomas originate in lymph nodes and then spread to the bone marrow or other organs.